This oven-roasted Brisket is the perfect main dish for Passover! It’s made with onions, carrots, garlic, and is incredibly simple to make.

 Instructions

-2. Trim any excess fat off of the brisket, leaving about 1/4″ of fat.
+• Trim any excess fat off of the brisket, leaving about 1/4" of fat.
+Season it well on all sides.

-4. Using the same pan, saute the carrots, onions, and garlic for 5-6 minutes or until lightly softened.
+• Using the same pan, saute the carrots, and onions for 5-6 minutes or until lightly softened.
+Lightly season with salt and pepper and add the garlic.
+Saute for another 2 minutes.
 Push the vegetables to the edge of the pan, making space for the brisket.

-6. Transfer to the oven and roast for 2 hours.
-Reduce the oven heat to 300 F and roast for another 1 1/2 hours.
+• Cover and transfer to the oven and roast for 2 hours.
+Reduce the oven heat to 300 F and roast for another 1 1/2 hours, checking halfway to ensure the brisket is not over cooking.
+It should be tender when done.

 Notes